microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 # Tasks and TasksLists

-Factory Orchestrator uses Tasks to capture a single action.
-Tasks can be executables, TAEF tests, UWP apps, or external tasks.
+Factory Orchestrator uses "Tasks" to capture a single action.
+Tasks can be executables, scripts, apps, TAEF tests, or external actions.
 TasksLists are used to order and group Tasks.
-Tasks in a TaskList can be configured run in series, parallel, or in the background.
+Tasks in a TaskList can be configured to run in series, parallel, or in the background.

 ## Factory Orchestrator tasks